 What we know and don’t know about AFM

-Public health authorities do not know what causes AFM and are unsure how to treat it, the CDC notes, but most recover from the illness.
+Public health authorities do not know what causes AFM and are unsure how to treat it, the CDC notes, but most recover from the illness, McClatchy reported in October.

 The CDC has found that AFM cases increase every two years.
 The CDC reporters:

 - In 2017, CDC received information for 33 confirmed cases of AFM in 16 states.

 - In 2016, CDC received information for 149 confirmed cases of AFM in 39 states and DC.